-(For the candidates admitted from 2021 onwards) II B.Sc.
-BIOTECHNOLOGY - Semester IV
+(For The Candidates Admitted From 2022 Onwards) II B.Sc.
+BIOTECHNOLOGY - IV Semester

-Course Title MAJOR CORE 09 - BIOINFORMATICS & COMPUTATIONAL

-ANALYSIS (Theory cum Lab)
+Course Title Major Core 09- Bioinformatics & Computational Analysis (Theory Cum Lab)

+Total Hours 75

+Hours/Week 5 Hrs./Wk.

-Code U21BT4MCT09
+Code U22BT4MCT09

 Course Type Theory Cum Lab

-Hours/Week 4

 Credits 4

 Marks 100

-This course will explore the rapidly developing field of bioinformatics, gaining an understanding of the computational complexities (and their solutions) associated with the analysis of large biological data sets.
+This course will explore the rapidly developing field of bioinformatics, gaining an understanding of the computational complexities associated with the analysis of large biological data sets.
 This course will explore the ways to use some of the common bioinformatics tools effectively.

-- 1. Demonstrate the available databases of proteins to visualize structural details and outline the basics of bioinformatics and the set of databases utilized for data retrieval, analysis and manipulation. - 2.
-Perform gene and protein sequence alignments to find similar sequences and compute the significant relationship between two or more biological sequences using bioinformatics tools. - 3.
-Describe phylogenetic tree preparation, based on sequences similarities and genome sequencing, gene analysis and annotation methods. - 4.
-Study the different types of protein structures and its associated structure prediction tools in bioinformatics. - 5.
-Perform practical to predict the required data
+1. Demonstrate the available databases of proteins to visualize structural details and outline the basics of bioinformatics and the set of databases utilized for data retrieval, analysis and manipulation.

-UNIT- I: 12 HRS
+2. Perform gene and protein sequence alignments to find similar sequences and compute the significant relationship between two or more biological sequences using bioinformatics tools.

+3. Describe phylogenetic tree preparation, based on sequences similarities and genome sequencing, gene analysis and annotation methods.

+4. Study the different types of protein structures and its associated structure prediction tools in bioinformatics.

+5. Perform practical to predict the required data

+UNIT-I: